ricardodsr/ricardodsr/readme.md

 </a>

- # 💰 You can help me by Donating
+ # 💰 You can help me develop more Education materials

 <h4>(you can also click on the qrcode to donate):</h4>
                         <a href="https://www.paypal.com/donate/?business=ZD833JVFNGP6E&no_recurring=0&currency_code=EUR" target="_blank">